Mathieu Bodmer: Nice

 On 11 September 2013, Paris Saint-Germain announced that Bodmer was allowed to leave the club, he subsequently joined fellow Ligue 1 side OGC Nice, he was given the number 24 shirt.
 Bodmer debuted on 15 September 2013, against Lille OSC, winning 2–0.

 After club captain Didier Digard left for Real Betis on a free transfer at the end of the 2014–15 season, Mendy was named captain.

 Bodmer was released by Nice on 9 January 2017.
 The club were unable to guarantee Bodmer the game time he wanted in the second half of the 2016–17 Ligue 1 season and this led to the pair agreeing to a mutual termination.

 International career

 Bodmer was called up to the senior France team in March 2008 but was ultimately never capped at that level.

 Later career

 Between 2009-2013, Bodmer served as president of amateur French club Évreux FC 27, located in his hometown.
 Due to his good commitment as a president of Évreux FC, Bodmer was awarded a Social engagement and citizen of the professional player.

 After his retirement in 2020, Bodmer worked as a pundit for Amazon Prime Video and RMC.
 In June 2022, Bodmer was hired as sporting director for Ligue 2 club Le Havre AC.

+Personal life

+Bodmer is the father of the professional footballer Mathéo Bodmer.